 Working for The Hoya is one of the most rewarding experiences available to a Georgetown undergraduate.
 For over 90 years, The Hoya has provided the best journalism education on campus, offering staffers a professional and life-changing experience not found in any classroom.

-Applications for staff positions for the Fall 2014 recruitment cycle will be available mid-August.
-At that point, you may apply to a section by using the link at the end of each job description.
-Join our listserv and check out our Facebook and Twitter pages for more information and updates about the Fall 2014 application.
+Applications for staff positions for the fall 2014 recruitment cycle are available below — apply to a section via the link below each job description.
+All applications are due at 11:59 p.m. on Thursday, September 11.
+Join our listserv or check out our Facebook and Twitter pages for more information and updates about the fall 2014 application.